 Death Benefits

-A fourth category of benefits is known as “death benefits” and are paid to the family of a worker who dies as a result of their workplace injury or disease.
+A fourth category of benefits is known as “death benefits” and is paid to the family of a worker who dies as a result of their workplace injury or disease.

 If you have lost a loved one to a workplace injury or disease, you may be eligible to receive death benefits.
 As your Easton workers comp lawyer for a free case evaluation if you have lost a loved one to an accident or illness resulting from their regular work functions.